E-Catalogue

-E-kataloog is a secure web platform developed by the Estonian Centre of Registers and Information Systems (RIK) for managing post-contract procurement activities, where authenticated users can log in to view, search, sort, and interact with contracts and related products/services tied to their role in public procurement workflows.
+E-Catalogue is a secure web platform developed by the Estonian Centre of Registers and Information Systems (RIK) for managing post-contract procurement activities, where authenticated users can log in to view, search, sort, and interact with contracts and related products/services tied to their role in public procurement workflows.
 The system supports role-based access, detailed contract and item views, advanced filtering, and data export functions, enabling both buyers and suppliers to efficiently handle contract details, product/service catalogs, and related administrative actions within an Estonian e-procurement ecosystem.

 My Role

-- Hybrid UI Designer & UI Developer
+- Hybrid UI Designer & UI Developer, contributing across design and implementation

 Design Challenges